-She knew he had been to see John and the Jordan River and then disappeared into the wilderness for more than a month.
+Mary knew Jesus had been to see John and the Jordan River and then disappeared into the wilderness for more than a month.
 She knew he was gathering disciples for his career change into public ministry.
 She knew his character better than anyone else.
-She had years to observe his compassion, for instance.
+For example, she had years to observe his compassion.

 Like many mothers before and since, she attempted to exercise motherly authority over her adult son, and not for the last time.
 He was no longer a common carpenter.
 He was preparing to announce himself as Messiah.
 Surely the Messiah had miraculous powers.

 So she told him that the hosts of the wedding had no more wine.
 Something in her tone of voice may have indicated that she did not intend merely to convey information.
 She addressed her son, forgetting that he was Lord of the universe, forgetting his earlier word to her that he had to be about the Father’s business.

 Like many people over the course of Jesus’ ministry, she had a clear picture of how the Messiah ought to act.
 She didn’t expect him to restore the kingdom at that time, but it must have seemed a very good opportunity for him to show himself.
 Like the rest of the disciples, she thought she knew him, but was totally clueless until after the resurrection.

 Jesus worked many of his miracles while he intended to do something else.

 Think of the woman with the issue of blood, who interrupted him on the way to minister to Jairus’ daughter.
 He gave her his undivided attention, never forgetting Jairus.

 Jairus himself had interrupted Jesus.
 Jesus never let his schedule take precedence over showing compassion to someone in need.